eventlet/eventlet/doc/testing.rst

 Testing Eventlet Hubs
 ---------------------

 When you run the tests, Eventlet will use the most appropriate hub for the current platform to do its dispatch.
 It's sometimes useful when making changes to Eventlet to test those changes on hubs other than the default.
-You can do this with the eventlethub nose plugin.
-The plugin is not installed in your system, so in order to get Nose to see it, we have to call a wrapper script instead of Nose:
+You can do this with the ``EVENTLET_HUB`` environment variable.

 .. code-block:: sh

- $ python tests/nosewrapper.py --with-eventlethub --hub=selects

-``nosewrapper.py`` takes exactly the same arguments as nosetests, and behaves exactly the same way.
-Here's what the two arguments mean:

-* ``--with-eventlethub`` enables the eventlethub plugin.
-* ``--hub=HUB`` specifies which Eventlet hub to use during the tests.

-If you wish to run tests against a particular Twisted reactor, use ``--reactor=REACTOR`` instead of ``--hub``.
-The full list of eventlet hubs is currently:

-* poll
-* selects
-* pyevent  (requires pyevent installed on your system)
+ $ EVENTLET_HUB=epolls nosetests

+See :ref:`understanding_hubs` for the full list of hubs.

 Writing Tests
 -------------